Everything You Need to Know About Health Insurance for Long-Term Travelers

 Genki now calls its “full” plan “Genki Native.”
 But Genki Resident will continue for existing subscribers — and a few others too, details below.

-SafetyWing still calls their “full” plan “Nomad Health.”
+SafetyWing still calls their “full” plan “Nomad Insurance Complete.”

 Genki Native — unlike Genki Resident — is only available to people up to the age of 55 (though once you’re in, you’re covered indefinitely, as long as you pay the premiums).

-Genki isn’t advertising it, but they also still offer Genki Resident for people over the age of 55 (and maybe for younger folks too, if you ask).
-Resident is probably the better choice than Native.
+Genki isn’t advertising it, but they also still offer Genki Resident for people over the age of 55 (and maybe for younger folks too, if you ask nicely).
+Genki Resident is a better, more generous plan than Genki Native.

 With Native, Genki has two tiers, called Genki Native Basic and Genki Native Premium.
 With Resident, neither tier had a maximum payout for anything.
 Native Premium still has that feature, but Native Basic now limits total payouts to $1,087,000 USD per year.